Friday, March 08, 2013

 Only one.

-• local Council officers to award a certificate and apologise for the absence of the Mayor
+• An official from the Local Council to award a certificate of community service, and to apologise for the absence of the Mayor, who was keen to attend but found themselves unexpectedly delayed

-• a respresentative of TAFE to award a statement of attainment
+• a representative of TAFE to award statements of attainment

-• community workers from local services to facilitate the awards ceremony
+• A bevy of community workers from local services to facilitate the awards ceremony

-• trainee community workers to take notes and look sympathetic
+• Interns trainee community workers to take notes and look sympathetic

 • HNSW staff: